buckmalibu/gke-notification-handler-teams/README.md

-# gke-notification-handler
+# gke-notification-handler-teams

+(Forked from echoboomer/gke-notification-handler - for Slack)
-A Cloud Function that will parse GKE cluster upgrade notifications (and upgrade available notifications) and send them to Slack.
+A Cloud Function that will parse GKE cluster upgrade notifications (and upgrade available notifications) and send them to Teams.

 This is a Python script meant to run in a GCP Cloud Function.